Other Operating Systems

 Starting with version 8, CentOS/RHEL has no Docker support for the community edition.
 The replacement Podman is "docker compatible" but lacks any docker-compose compatibility and is intended to be used with an orchestration platform like Kubernetes.
 Any Podman deployment would require some form of setup/orchestration like the docker-compose tool supported on other platforms.

 Windows or MacOS¶

-VECTR is intended to be deployed as a server application and not run as a desktop tool.
+VECTR is intended to be a server-based web application and not a desktop tool.
 It may run on Docker for Desktop on those platforms, but it is not supported or recommended.